jairofonseca/STGenetics/README.md

 1. Visual Studio 2022
 2. DevExpress Controls version 23.1 for Blazor components.
 You can download the trial version from https://www.devexpress.com
 3. Microsoft SQL Server Database.
 The solution uses a SQL Database 15.0.2101.7 or later.
-You can download the database in one of the following formats: Backup, BacPac or native files .mdf and ldf located in this repository.
+You can download the database in one of the following formats: Backup, BacPac or native files .mdf and .ldf located in this repository.